 The WOM is therefore a very powerful communication tool as it is considered an even more participatory source of information than the traditional channels.
 This is why it is considered an excellent tool for influencing the attitudes and behaviors of consumers.

 Tieba is one of the many services offered by Baidu.
 In particular, Baidu Tieba focuses on the creation of forums around a specific keyword.
-If, by typing in the search bar, no dedicated forum is found, it is created automatically after the query.
+If by typing in the search bar, no dedicated forum is found, it is created automatically after the query.
 Although it cannot be used for advertising, it is used by brands in various ways.
 In fact, it allows users to be engaged on specific topics of interest, creating niche targets among users.
-It also serves to stimulate brand awareness and to receive useful feedback.
+It also serves to stimulate brand awareness and receive useful feedback.

 Zhihu instead is the most popular Q&A platform among Chinese apps.
 Its success is based on the authority of the content published by its users.
-What makes it an interesting app for brands is first of all its audience, made up of educated users with a high purchasing power.
+What makes it an interesting app for brands is first of all its audience, made up of educated users with high purchasing power.
 Furthermore, in terms of SEO optimization, the keywords searched on Baidu are always linked to Zhihu.
 The app can therefore be used for lead generation and content marketing.

 WeChat and Weibo must be part of your strategy

 Create official accounts on WeChat and Weibo to communicate and engage with customers.
 Official accounts will give you authority and credibility in Chinese consumers’ eyes.

 WeChat is a must-have when doing business in China.
 It allows brands to send notifications to their followers and to be engaged with them.